Tape recorder: Wax strip recorder

 While the machine was never developed commercially, it somewhat resembled the modern magnetic tape recorder in its design.
 The tapes and machine created by Bell's associates, examined at one of the Smithsonian Institution's museums, became brittle, and the heavy paper reels warped.
 The machine's playback head was also missing.
 Otherwise, with some reconditioning, they could be placed into working condition.

-The waxed tape recording medium was inferior to Edison's wax cylinder medium, and Edison's wax cylinder phonograph became the first widespread sound recording technology, used for both entertainment and office dictation.